 Tickets offered via consumer-to-consumer platforms are usually not for sale at their original prices.
 The original price is sometimes not visible at first glance, which makes it difficult for customers to estimate the difference in price.
 The published price is not always the final payment amount: multiple extra costs accumulate during the booking process.
 On some websites, customers are urged to complete their booking quickly to guarantee the apparently »last remaining tickets«.

 Event promoters assume no responsibility for tickets purchased via consumer-to-consumer platforms.
-In the case of a concert cancellation, the admission price will not be reimbursed to customers that have bought second-hand tickets.»Für Schwarzmarktkunden wird die Absage zum Problem« / Die Welt / 22.03.2017
+In the case of a concert cancellation, the admission price will not be reimbursed to customers that have bought second-hand tickets.

 What measures is the Elbphilharmonie taking to prevent the illegal resale of tickets at elevated prices?

 A ticket limitation has been put in place to prevent the illegal resale of tickets.
-A maximum of 4 tickets per concert and a total of 10 tickets may be purchased per customer per transaction for the 2017/18 concert season.
-In addition, the procedure for individual ticket purchase for in-house promoted 2017/18 concerts (promoter: HamburgMusik) has been further developed.
+A maximum of four tickets per concert may be booked per customer per transaction for the 2020/21 concert season.

 How many tickets are being sold on the black market?